ejwyman64/papas_challenge/README.md

 # Papa's Challenge

 This website is my attempt to simplify a shared Google spreadsheet that was started by my husband's family to keep track of their fitness challenge.
-My ultimate hope is that I could have a website that calculates your points for you, all you have to input is what you accomplished that day.

-While the form is not yet functional, you can click the submit button to activate an alert.
-There is also a surprise button that will reveal a new message when clicked.
+My ultimate hope is that it could eventually show you your stats and compare your scores over time, and against other competitors.

+The form is functional!
+By that I mean if you fill it out it will tell you your total points earned for today's activities.
+Try it out :D

+One of my favorite features is a secret button on the page that shows a hidden message.
+I used jQuery to write this function just because I thought it would be fun.
+The rest of my JS is written in plain JS because I wanted to wrap my head around what is going on under the hood a little bit.

 My color theme is meant to be sporty and accessible, and it also includeds my husband's hometown colors, dark blue and orange.